JinLee0811/FSD_Team_PJ-2024-/README.md

     enroll [subject_id]
     ```
   - Description: Use this command to register for a course.
 Replace `[subject_id]` with the actual ID of the course you wish to enroll in.

+## how to use git
+- git clone first check your all folders
+- after git clone
+- check your branch (git branch (your name ex "jin"))
+- git checkout your branch

+## if you want to push your branch
+- check your branch first and commit to team member
+- git add .
+- git commit -m "your message"
+- git push origin (your branch name)